survivejs/webpack-book/content/Configuring-react-js.md

 ```

 We have now changed the return statement of our render method to use JSX syntax.
 Run `npm run dev` in the console and refresh the page, unless you are already running.

-## Seriously consider JavaScript next
-Instead of using a specific JSX loader you can use Babel that also gives you tomorrows JavaScript today.
-Read more about that [here](Javascript-next).